 Students with an approved pre-arranged absence will have an equal amount of time to make up assignments.
 For example, two days of absence would mean two days to make up assignments.

-Students that are not picked up from school when the dismissal period ends will be taken to Late Stay.
-This service is provided until 6:00 p.m. each school day, unless otherwise stated.
+Preschool and elementary students who are not picked up from school when the dismissal period ends will be taken to Late Stay.
+This service is provided until 5:30 PM each school day, unless otherwise stated.
 Weekly charges will be charged through FACTS.

 Late Stay is located in Room 5 in the elementary hallway.
 Students may be picked up in Room 5, the playground, or the gymnasium, depending on weather.
 Students may bring a snack for Late Stay.

 Students may only be released to a parent or person designated by the parent as having permission to pick-up via FACTS.
 A valid I.D. may be requested at pick-up.
 Students who are not picked up by 5:30 PM will be charged an additional $10 fee.

 Any individual (other than staff or students) who desires to enter the building must use the buzzer/intercom system prior to entry.
 Upon entry, individuals must sign in at the school office.
 No individual (other than staff or students) may enter any classroom or common area without having an appointment pre-arranged through the school office.
 Exceptions include sporting events, fine arts events, or graduation ceremonies.

 Parents/guardians may occasionally join their child for lunch on special occasions when prior arrangements have been made with the teacher and/or administration.
 Table décor may not be set up for special occasions.